Guide to the Maya Calendar

 - The Calendar Explained This article provides detailed information on each of the three Maya calendars, how the whole system worked and the different symbols used.

-- The Threat of 2012 This article provides science based, factual answers to the common belief that the Maya long count calendar says the world will end in 2012 – just like the other calendars, the long count calendar simply restarts at this time.
+- Beyond 2012: Why the World Didn't End This article provides science based, factual answers to the common belief that the Maya long count calendar says the world will end in 2012 – just like the other calendars, the long count calendar simply restarts at this time.

 - Foster, Lynn V., 2002, Handbook to Life in the Ancient Maya World, New York.